Complete Topological Quantization of Higher Gauge Fields: Application to Topological Quantum Materials

+\footnote{ For background on framed knots and links cf. \cite[pp. 15]{Ohtsuki2001}.
+For the \emph{writhe} of framed links (the signed total number of crossings in their diagrams) cf. \parencites[pp 152, 185]{Adams1994}[p.
+523]{Ohtsuki2001}.

-To see more transparently how these observables \cref{GroupAlgebraOfIntegerHeisenberg} reflect anyons, consider the same situation but just on the plane $\mathbb{R}^2$ instead of the torus $T^2$, so that we may disentangle the pure anyon braiding phases from their \emph{Zak phases} associated with the nontrivial topology of the torus.
+The traditional definition of renormalized Wilson loops in abelian Chern-Simons goes back to \cite{Polyakov1988}, and its now widely accepted ``renormalization'' via framing was proposed in \cite[\S 2.1]{Witten1989}, reviewed in \cite[\S 2]{SS25-WilsonLoops}. \nopagebreak Our systematic (re-)derivation via 2-cohomotopical flux quantization is due to \cite{SS25-AbelianAnyons,SS25-WilsonLoops} with further exposition in \parencites[\S 3]{SS25-Srni}{SS26-Rickles}.
+The proof of \cref{DerivingCSWilsonLoopObs} given there makes crucial use of the classical result \cite[Thm.
+1]{Segal1973} and its more recent elaboration provided by \cite{Okuyama2005}. } \nopagebreak To see more transparently how these observables \cref{GroupAlgebraOfIntegerHeisenberg} reflect anyons, consider the same situation but just on the plane $\mathbb{R}^2$ instead of the torus $T^2$, so that we may disentangle the pure anyon braiding phases from their \emph{Zak phases} associated with the nontrivial topology of the torus.

-First of all, we find that the quantum algebra of ordinary topological observables \cref{OrdinaryTopObsAsGroupAlgebras} on solitonic 2-cohomotopical flux through the the plane is simply the group algebra of the integers:
+First of all, we find that the quantum algebra of ordinary topological observables \cref{OrdinaryTopObsAsGroupAlgebras} on solitonic 2-cohomotopical flux through the plane is simply the group algebra of the integers:

 By the \emph{Pontrjagin theorem} (cf. \cref{ThePontrjaginConstruction}), these observables $\mathcal{O}_L$ are spanned by characteristic functions on topological equivalence classes $[L]$ of \emph{vacuum diagrams of flux quanta}, given by \emph{cobordism classes of framed links} $L$!